tencentyun/intlcloud-documents/yehe_doc/安全/BGP 高防IP/故障处理/域名接入高防 IP提示未备案_intl_en.md

 ## Troubleshooting Procedure
 #### The domain name does not have an ICP filing from the MIIT
 You can use the Tencent Cloud website ICP filing service for application.
 After the application is successful and the ICP filing number is obtained from the competent communications administration, your domain name can be connected to Anti-DDoS Advanced.
-For more information, please see [ICP Filing Overview].

 >?If you have already applied for an ICP filing at another access provider, please consult the provider accordingly.